 The plan renounces America’s goal of being first on the moon (again) in a new Space Race with the Chinese, but rather encourages America to initiate a lunar consortium where international partners—China, Europe, Russia, India, Japan—would do the lion’s share of the planning, technical development and funding for manned missions back to the moon.

-In the meantime, America needs to develop new strategies, new launch vehicles and new spacecraft for the years beyond 2015 to bring us to the threshold of Mars, by way of progressive missions to comets, asteroids and Mars’s moon Phobos.
+In the meantime, America needs to develop new strategies, new launch vehicles and new spacecraft for the years beyond 2015 to bring us to the threshold of Mars, by way of progressive joined human and robotic missions to comets, asteroids and Mars’s moon Phobos.

 “No giant leaps this time.
 More like a hop, skip and a jump.
 For these long-duration missions we need an entirely new spacecraft that I call the Exploration Module, or XM.
 Unlike the Orion capsule, which is designed for short flights around the Earth and to the moon, the XM would contain the radiation shields, artificial gravity, food-production and recycling facilities necessary for a spaceflight of up to three years,” explains Buzz.